Eagle Airpark

 Eagle Airpark is a privately owned, private-use airport in Mohave County, Arizona, United States.
 It is located 14 mi south of the central business district of Bullhead City.

 Facilities and aircraft

 Eagle Airpark covers an area of 40 acre at an elevation of 485 ft above mean sea level.
-It has one runway designated 17/35 with an asphalt surface measuring 4,800 by 50 feet (1,463 x 15 m).
+It has one runway designated 17/35 with an Asphalt surface measuring 4,800 by 50 feet.

 For the 12-month period ending April 23, 2010, the airport had 16,000 general aviation aircraft operations, an average of 43 per day.
 At that time there were 47 aircraft based at this airport: 91.5% single-engine, 6.4% multi-engine and 2.1% jet.

+As of the ending of March, 2020, the airport had 190 airplane aircraft operations, an average of 1 per every other day.
+At that time there were 8 aircraft were based at this airport.